hipe/tmx/test_support/doc/issues/002-all-about-coverage.md

-despite this, for aesthetics, comprehensiveness, and perhaps future-proofing we still make the coverage mechaincs "look like" a true plugin as much as we can, in terms of where its files lives. the cost of this is a couple lines of explicit file requiring.
+despite this, for aesthetics, comprehensiveness, and perhaps future-proofing we still make the coverage mechaincs "look like" a true plugin as much as we can, in terms of where its files live. the cost of this is a couple lines of explicit file requiring.